Ayush200704/express-ai-model/README.md

 1. Open Postman
 2. Create a new POST request
-3. Set the URL to `http://localhost:3000/predict` (adjust if your server is running on a different port)
+3. Set the URL to `http://localhost:5000/predict`
 4. Set the request body to raw JSON and input the following:

 ```json